Haw wars: Aftermath

 Subsequently, McCarthy made enquiries into the origins and purpose of the Haw invaders.
 He concluded that the Governor of Yunnan had sent them into the region to harass the French.
 This may have been true of the Black Flags in Tonkin, but there is no direct indication of official Chinese involvement in Laos.
 The Haw continued their depredations until the mid-1890s, when a combination of Siamese and ultimately French pressure forced them to retreat to China.
 The Haw wars were succeeded by the Franco-Siamese conflict of 1893, in which the French managed to assert control of the region.

 Today the Haw Wars are all but forgotten.
-One memorial to the Thai and Lao soldiers killed in the struggle stands in front of the old Nong Khai City Hall, now a community center and museum.
+One memorial to the Thai and Lao soldiers killed in the struggle stands in front of the old Nong Khai City Hall, now a community centre and museum.
 A larger, newer one stands behind the police barracks.
 Down by the Mekong River in view of Laos on the opposite side stands Wat Angkhan (อังคาร), which is from the Pali language for "ashes of the dead", and is also Thai for the planet Mars that Romans named for their God of War.
 Nearby, the city maintains the Garden of Sorrows (สวนโศกเศร้า), with signs signifying this is where widows came to grieve.